astronomer/docs/software_versioned_docs/version-0.34/single-node-install.md

 When you specify the `AIRFLOW__CORE__SQL_ALCHEMY_CONN` environment variable in step 2F, replace the connection string with one that corresponds to your database.

-## Step 2: Create a system user to run Airflow
+## Step 2: Create a system user to run Apache Airflow®

 Airflow can run as any user, but for this setup we configure a new user called `astro`.
 Run the following command to add this user to your machine: